-Gray hair has definitely found its moment in the sun for the past few seasons; this unexpected shade popped up everywhere with fans of this unusual (yet super cool) hue sporting all-over ashy, silver-looking strands.
-What once was a look to shy away from and cover up has now become the norm, as both men and women have been shelling out big bucks to lift their locks to this level.
+Gray hair has definitely found its moment in the sun for the past few seasons; this unexpected shade popped up everywhere with fans of this unusual hue sporting all-over ashy, silver-looking strands.
+What once was a look to cover up has now become a chic, intentional hue.

 This, however, doesn’t include the upkeep, which can score somewhat high on the maintenance level—it’s a shade that fades rather quickly, and requires a diligent home-care toning and conditioning routine to remain in top shape.
 A statement in itself, this hair trend requires a considerable level of work and confidence to master.
 However, as you’ll see below, the payoff is glorious!
-Read on to learn more about some of our favorite gray hair styles to discover if this trend is right for you:
+Read on to learn more about some of our favorite gray hair inspirations to discover if this trend is right for you:

 All About the Gray Hair Trend: Looks and Upkeep

 We all know that dyeing your hair can wreak havoc on your strands.
 If you are interested in going gray, you’ll need to make sure your hair is healthy and nourished.
-Prior to this big hair change, use a hair mask like Nexxus New York Salon Care Humectress Moisture Masque, whose formula can provide your hair with nourishment and moisture.
+Prior to this big hair change, use a hair mask like Nexxus Humectress Moisture Restoring Masque, whose formula can provide your hair with nourishment and moisture.
 Try to incorporate this into your home hair care regimen around two to three weeks beforehand, and consider getting a trim to get rid of annoying split ends before your actual color appointment.

-2. Prep yourself—mentally, physically and product-wise.
+2. Prep Yourself—Mentally, Physically and Product-Wise

 Like with any hair color, going gray is a huge process to get just right, especially the first time.
 If you have dark hair, you’ll have to strip your locks of its natural color (similar to going blonde) and then reset the color with a toner.
 This also means you’ll have to bleach your hair, and in some instances undergo many steps to achieve the perfect shade of gray.
 Quicker and certainly edgier than going gray naturally, this process will take some time to get the right shade of gray.
 Prepare for hours in the artist’s chair and a color-safe wash and care system for your at-home routine (more on this later!).

-3. Go to a professional that specializes in gray hair.
+3. Go to a Professional that Specializes in Gray Hair

 Most likely you have never tried gray hair before, and we don’t think that first time should be with on your own.
-Since this is a such a huge commitment, we think you should trust a pro with professional-grade dyes and formulas, particularly one who has done the look on other women with a similar hair type and coloring as you.
+Since this is such a huge commitment, we think you should trust a pro with professional-grade dyes and formulas, particularly one who has done the look on other women with a similar hair type and coloring as you.
 Tip: Check their Instagram feeds!
 It will be much easier for them to get your desired hue if you give them a visual of what you want.
 Plus, they’ll know the very best solution for your hair and will understand your hair type and color to help you achieve the silver-vixen look you’ve been craving.

-Low-maintenance gals may want to think twice: It’s not for the faint of heart, nor for those whose approach to hair color is just to get it then forget it.
+Low-maintenance gals may want to think twice.
+It’s not for the faint of heart, nor for those whose approach to hair color is just to get it then forget it.
 Ashy tones like blue and green fade and wash out the quickest, so you’ll definitely need to make friends with a toning shampoo several times a week, as well as regular touchups with your stylist to keep your color sharp.

 Well, maybe not quite fifty, but there are definitely tons of options to choose from when opting to go gray.
 We’ve seen a lot of white-gray, purple-gray, silver, white and white-silver hues on the street, all equally stunning and flattering, depending on the wearer’s complexion.
-The bottom line is to pick a shade that matches and complements your skin tone: Cooler and neutral undertones are flattered by the bluer grays, while purple grays pop against warmer undertones.
+The bottom line is to pick a shade that matches and complements your skin tone.
+Cooler and neutral undertones are flattered by the bluer grays, while purple grays pop against warmer undertones.